-Have you ever wanted to see the Mississippi River Lock & Dam Number 2 in Hastings MN
+Have you ever wanted to see the Mississippi River Lock & Dam Number 2 in action?

 The rest are all in operation.
 Last winter, during a drive-by Spring Lake Park Reserve in Hastings I stumbled upon Lock & Dam Number 2.
 I knew I had to come back when they were open in the spring.

 Mississippi River Lock & Dam Number 2

 The Dam is owned and operated by the city of Hastings and produces over 4.4 megawatts of power.
 The lock is 110 feet wide by 600 feet long and run by the Army Corp of Engineers.

 Visiting Mississippi River Lock and Dam Number 2

 What to see for yourself?
 Visiting the Mississippi River Lock and Dam Number 2 is a lot of fun.
 Located in Hastings, you’ll travel on an inlet separating Lake Rebecca and the Mississippi River as far as the road goes to the parking lot.

 The Mississippi River Lock and Dams are such an important part of our transportation, similar to airports, they need to be secure.
 They leave a section for you to get to their viewing platform.

 You only have access to the observation deck.
 You’ll have a bird’s eye view of the operation, including inside the lock.
 It’s one of the coolest views of the Mississippi River.

 How to Use the Lock and Dam

 This will signal the attendant to get the lock ready for you.
 Then you can enter the lock chamber and wait for the water level to change.
 When you get the green light on the stoplight, go on in.

 Fun fact, the lock operators like to track your progress as you make it downstream.
 With that knowledge, they have a good idea of what barges are on their way down.

 One thing that fascinated me is that only about 6 Canoes a year take the trip from Itasca to New Orleans.
-I’ve been reading a story about one man that did the trip in the Memoir Missippiss Solo by Eddy Harris.
+I’ve been reading a story about one man that did the trip in the Memoir Mississipp Solo by Eddy Harris.